deviodigital/delivery-times-for-woocommerce/README.txt

 7. Delivery date & time added to WooCommerce admin Order details screen

 == Changelog ==

+= 1.6 =
+*   Added new Spanish translation in `languages/delivery-times-for-woocommerce-es_ES.pot`
+*   Added new French translation in `languages/delivery-times-for-woocommerce-fr_FR.pot`
+*   Added new Italian translation in `languages/delivery-times-for-woocommerce-it_IT.pot`
+*   Updated text strings for localization in `languages/delivery-times-for-woocommerce.pot`
+*   General code cleanup throughout multiple files

 = 1.5 =
 *   Added minDate value if prepDays is not 0 in `public/js/dtwc-public.js`